 triandrus daffodil ‘Lemon Drops’

-Narcissus ‘Lemon Drops’ (triandrus daffodil ‘Lemon Drops’) are said to represent hope and prosperity, but only when grown or given in bunches – single blooms are said to bring misfortune.
+Narcissus ‘Lemon Drops’ (triandrus daffodil ‘Lemon Drops’) are said to represent hope and prosperity, but only when grown or given in bunches.
 Luckily triandrus daffodil ‘Lemon Drops’ (Narcissus ‘Lemon Drops’) has multiple blooms, so this flower is always good luck!

 ‘Lemon Drops’ has 2-6 flowers that hang down from each stem.
 The outer petals are significantly lighter yellow than the fluted trumpets, which are lemon-yellow.
 The trumpet is shorter than most daffodils, and the outer petals are usually reflexes.